top of page

 1c new logo FINAL (1).png

-ONEcomposer joins forces with soprano Karen Slack and pianist Michelle Cann to celebrate the songs of Florence Price and Margaret Bonds - recorded and produced in partnership with the Curtis Institute of Music.
-This is the first-ever collaboration between two of the finest musical interpreters of our generation, both of whom are Sphinx Medal of Excellence laureates for the coming year.
-Explore our Season 2 Kickoff content, which shines a spotlight on Bonds, Price, and their exquisite, extensive writing for the voice.
+In May of 2021, ONEcomposer joined forces with soprano Karen Slack and pianist Michelle Cann to celebrate the songs of Florence Price and Margaret Bonds - recorded and produced in partnership with the Curtis Institute of Music.
+This was the first-ever collaboration between two of the finest musical interpreters of our generation, both of whom are Sphinx Medal of Excellence.
+Explore this dynamic session which shines a spotlight on Bonds, Price, and their exquisite, extensive writing for the voice.
 We invite you to enjoy performances, interviews with the artists, and scholarly commentary, provided by musicologist Dr. John Michael Cooper.

 SONGS OF MARGARET BONDS